Michigan’s New Auto No-Fault Law

 Michigan No-Fault Insurance Reform Speaking Events

 As part of our commitment to educating the public about their rights and legal protections, our attorneys are speaking to groups – including medical providers, insurance agents, and other key stakeholders – across the state regarding the new auto no-fault law changes.
-While some of these events are for closed groups, we’ve provided tickets links for presentations open to the public.

 If your group is interested in having us speak at your next event, please contact us.